gregm123456/ollama_ax650_pi/plan_and_build_documentation/progress_report_2025_11_23.md

 # Project Status Report: Ollama on AX650/LLM8850
 **Date:** November 23, 2025

 ## 📊 Executive Summary
 **Overarching Goal:** Build a custom Linux Ollama for Raspberry Pi 5 that leverages AX650 hardware.

-**Current Phase:** **Step 3: Implement Backend Integration Layer** (In Progress)
+**Current Phase:** **Step 4: Ollama Build & Integration** (Starting)

-We have successfully established the hardware foundation and model loading capabilities.
-The backend server is operational and communicating with the NPU, but we are not yet generating tokens because the inference loop logic is pending implementation.
+We have successfully implemented the backend integration layer.
+The Python backend now loads the Qwen3-4B model on the AX650 NPU and successfully generates text using a custom autoregressive inference loop.
+We have overcome data type mismatches (bfloat16 vs float32) and validated end-to-end text generation via the Python API.

 ## ✅ Accomplishments
 1.  **Hardware Access (Step 2 & 6):**